 But what if you could find a place to stay that offered Disney theme inside but since it was off WDW property (but only 2 miles away!), was still an overall reasonable cost?
 There is such a place!

-Mickey Mouse Homes at Windsor Hills Resort are three privately owned luxury vacation rental properties in the Windsor Hills Resort, which is located in the western end of Kissimmee.
+Mickey Mouse Homes at Windsor Hills Resort are several privately owned luxury vacation rental properties in the Windsor Hills Resort, which is located in the western end of Kissimmee.
 It’s off Old Lake Wilson Rd. (which is off Rt.
 192), roughly 2 miles from WDW property, 14 miles from Universal Studios & Islands of Adventure, 11 miles from Sea World and 30 miles from Legoland.

 Each property showcases tasteful, modern furnishings interspersed with bright colors and touches of Disney decor here and there.
 However the smaller bedrooms and bathrooms are in all their Disney splendor, with the themes of Mickey Mouse, princesses, or Winnie the Pooh, depending on the property.